A Low Carb Food Shopping List

-A couple of items that I have included on my list that I don’t use personally includes the sugar substitute Xylitol.
+A couple of items that I have included on my list that I try not to use includes the sugar substitute Xylitol.
 I don’t tend to have it in my house as I own dogs and it can be fatal for dogs.
-I have also included almond milk, which lots of low carbers use but I generally don’t.
-I find that I consume plenty of nuts in my diet as I use almond meal in lots of baking so I don’t want to snack on nuts or use them in any other way to minimize my consumption of them.
-I also like to replace almond milk with my own creation, “yoghurt milk” which is just approximately 3 heaped tablespoons of full fat Greek yoghurt mixed in approximately 1 cup of water.
-I use this for baking and for smoothies etc. It’s a great replacement for almond milk and I know exactly what has gone into making it so I’m not compromising at all.
+I have also included almond milk, which lots of people use but I generally don’t.
+I find that I consume plenty of nuts in my diet as I use almond meal in a lot of my baking, so I try to minimize my use of them in any other way to minimize my consumption of them.
+I also like to replace almond milk with my own creation, “yogurt milk” which is approximately 2-4 heaped tablespoons of full fat Greek yogurt mixed in approximately 1 cup of water.
+I use this for baking and for smoothies etc. It’s a great replacement for almond milk and I simply switch it in any recipe specifying almond milk.

-Another food item to be careful of is coconut yoghurt.
-I don’t buy it because Greek yoghurt is such an amazing product to include in your low carb/keto diet, however it is a great alternative for people who can’t tolerate dairy.
-Coconut yoghurt can’t thicken up using bacteria cultures like cows milk yoghurt does, so many manufacturers thicken it with products such as tapioca starch and corn starch.
+Another food item to be careful of is coconut yogurt.
+I don’t buy it because Greek yogurt is such an amazing product to include in your low carb/keto diet, however it is a great alternative for people who can’t tolerate dairy.
+Coconut yogurt can’t thicken up using bacteria cultures like cows milk yogurt does, so many manufacturers thicken it with products such as tapioca starch and corn starch.
 I’m not saying don’t buy this product but just make sure you read the label before you do.
-I was really surprised when I read the label of a renowned coconut yoghurt brand to find it had corn starch in it.
+I was really surprised when I read the label of a renowned coconut yogurt brand to find it had corn starch in it.

 You may have noticed that Brazil nuts are in the restricted column under Nuts and Seeds but this is not to do the carb levels but rather toxicity.
 Brazil nuts are among one of the best dietary sources of selenium, an essential trace element which can be toxic if too much is digested.
 Selenium has fantastic antioxidant properties and is believed to contribute to thyroid hormone metabolism, and may potentially help reduce risk of certain cancers and aid in cardiovascular health.
 One large Brazil nut alone could supply you with the daily recommended intake of Selenium for adults.
 Selenium toxicity can cause loss of hair and nails as well as digestive issues and can potentially create issues with your memory.
 Based on this, it is recommended that you restrict your consumption of Brazil nuts.